 You can contact me for further questions on Twitter @OrganicHSL or on Facebook.
 I’d be glad to go over your holistic lifestyle goals with you and cheer you on in your journey.
 Be sure to subscribe to get more updates about creating a holistic home where healing can happen.

-*Disclaimer: As an Independent Product Consultant I provide my personal opinion and experiences with essential oils, and am not endorsed by dōTERRA Corporate.
+*Disclaimer: As a Wellness Advocate, I provide my personal opinion and experiences with essential oils.
 None of what I testify of has been evaluated by the FDA, nor is it intended to diagnose, treat, cure, or prevent any disease.
 I am not a registered medical professional and I encourage you to discuss your health concerns with your own doctor.
 I simply share resources and tools to raise consumer awareness.

 Linking up with: